Introduction on PSARA License / Private Security Agency License

 - Logo for the security agency

-Rules and regulation under PSARA to regulate the license:
+Rules and regulation under PSARA to regulate the Private Security Agency License:

-- Pursuant to rules, regulation and guidelines issued time to time certain compliances are required to comply once the PSARA license is received are given below:
+According to guidelines, certain compliances are required to comply once the PSARA license is received.
+These are given below:

 - All the security agencies are required to hire and engage supervisors to supervise the work of security guards they have appointed or debuted in the other organization.

-- Such a security agency is required to train its people that are provide the necessary training and its people should adhere to the skills of such security.
+- Such a security agency is required to train its people with the necessary training and skills.

-- The PASRA has specifically provided the criteria, qualification, and disqualification for a security guard.
+- The PSARA has expressly provided the criteria, qualification, and disqualification for a security guard to be followed.

 - The Act covers the eyesight, health condition as well as about the uniform of the persons to be employed as a security guard.

-- If he/she has been convicted of an offense in connection with any fraud or misfeasance committed by him/her in relation to the company), it also includes an undischarged insolvent; or
+- If the person has been convicted of an offense in connection with any fraud or misfeasance committed by him/her in relation to the company), it also includes an insolvent; or

 - Any such person who is already dismissed or removed from the Government service due to misconduct or moral turpitude.